eshaz/wasm-audio-decoders/README.md

 # WASM Audio Decoders

 WASM Audio Decoders is a collection of Web Assembly audio decoder libraries that are highly optimized for browser use.
+Each module supports synchronous decoding on the main thread as well as asynchronous (threaded) decoding through a built in [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) implementation.

 Web Assembly is a binary instruction format for a stack-based virtual machine that allows for near native code execution speed inside of a web browser.
 In practice, these decoders are just as fast, and in some cases faster, than the browser implementation.

 ## Decoders